nchikurova/UScolleges/README.md

 CODE:
 To make this code cleaner I can rewrite it using classes.
 In this case, all variables like `svg`, `width`, `height`, `text`, `tip()`, etc. could have the same names and be accessed in local scopes using `this`.

+STYLING:
+The `grid` that displays three charts in a single row, instead of the current two would make a dashboard more visually appealing for larger screens.